 - Require the incumbent to regularly exercise professional discretion and judgment and to produce work that is intellectual and varied and is not standardized

 All faculty at VCU, including adjunct faculty, are considered exempt under FLSA.
 Therefore, all adjunct faculty must meet the FLSA exemption criteria.
 For adjunct faculty, FLSA exemption status is determined by the department personnel administrator and approved by the appropriate vice president using the adjunct faculty position description form.
-See Overtime Guidelines under VCU HR guidelines.
+See Overtime Guidelines on the policies page.

-Both the FLSA job duties and salary basis exemption tests must be met (see Overtime Fact Sheet under VCU HR guidelines).
+Both the FLSA job duties and salary basis exemption tests must be met (see Overtime Fact Sheet on the policies page).
 If the following tests are not met, these positions cannot be adjunct faculty and will need to be treated as hourly positions.

 - Job basis exemption test: Must meet criteria as specified for executive, administrative, professional or computer exemptions.